-Designing your own arrangements can be overwhelming, but we always start with greenery and go from there.
+Designing your own arrangements can be overwhelming, but always start with greenery and go from there.
 The benefits of greenery are endless!
 It usually lasts a long time, it’s inexpensive, and it makes your arrangements look more lush and full without having to load them up with flowers.

-We recommend adding your greenery to your vase first, and from there, threading your flowers in between the greenery stems.
+I recommend adding your greenery to your vase first, and from there, threading your flowers in between the greenery stems.
 This helps keep your flowers upright and also creates a base against which your flowers will pop.

 3. HYDRATE, HYDRATE, HYDRATE!

 It’s a common misconception that flowers need cold or room-temperature water to thrive.
 Pretend you’re making a bath for a baby, because cold water will actually shock the flowers’ stems and keep them from lasting.
-Warmer water will coax the flowers into opening up, really upping the wow-factor of your bouquet.
+Warmer water will coax the flowers into opening up, really upping the wow factor of your bouquet.

-To make sure your flowers stay hydrated, cut them approximately one inch from the base at a 45 degree angle.
+To make sure your flowers stay hydrated, cut them approximately one inch from the base at a 45-degree angle.
 Doing this before building your arrangement will give your flowers more surface area to absorb water.

 And don’t forget to check your water frequently, especially in the beginning!
 Fresh flowers drink more than older flowers, so you’ll want to make sure you’re keeping the water supply up in the early days.